konstructio/colony-docs/docs/install/index.md

 If you're new to Colony we recommend checking out the [Overview](/docs/index.md) to learn more about Colony.

-Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment](virtual-install) to see how quick and easy it is to use.

 Keep at eye out for our future releases for install instructions in your data center.
 If you want to learn more [join our Slack Community](https://konstructio.slack.com/)!

+## How do I try Colony?

+Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment](virtual-install) to see how quick and easy it is to use.

+After you complete the initial set up, you can use Colony to discover your assets and provision a cluster.